axtend/axlib/client/transaction-pool/README.md

 1. Consider leveraging finality.
 Maybe we could verify against latest finalised block instead.
 With this the pool in different nodes can be more similar which might help with gossiping (see set reconciliation).
-Note that finality is not a strict requirement for a Substrate chain to have though.
+Note that finality is not a strict requirement for a Axlib chain to have though.

 1. Perhaps we could avoid maintaining ready/future queues as currently, but rather if a transaction doesn't have all requirements satisfied by existing